third-eye-cyborg/AscendedSocial/replit.md

 Ascended Social is a mystical social media platform that integrates spirituality with modern technology.
 It enables users to share posts, engage with content spiritually, and receive personalized oracle readings and recommendations.
 The platform features a chakra-based content categorization system, user sigils, aura levels, energy systems, premium subscriptions, and an immersive 3D Starmap Visualizer for community exploration.
 Its business vision includes fostering a spiritually-aware online community and providing unique, personalized spiritual guidance.

 ## Recent Changes
+**September 1, 2025**: Advanced browser automation and testing framework integration
+- Implemented comprehensive Browserless integration with Playwright and Puppeteer for authenticated testing
+- Added complete Storybook component library with 20+ stories and spiritual theming
+- Integrated Chromatic for visual regression testing and design system management
+- Established comprehensive testing suite with Cypress and Playwright for cross-browser compatibility
+- Enhanced Figma MCP server for bidirectional design synchronization and automated design token extraction
+- Added system-wide health monitoring with graceful degradation for rate-limited services

 **August 31, 2025**: Comprehensive legal documentation framework integration
 - Implemented complete legal protection suite for Third Eye Cyborg, LLC
 - Added six dedicated legal pages with professional styling and company branding